The UK has recently 'created' £325bn.

 Reliance on old methods and current economic performance just won't work any longer - your money, savings and pensions have already been spent.

 The Politicians won't tell you 'what it's really like'.
 Here we pull together the pertinent facts and the real drivers for the economy.
-For instance, by 2013 the national debt will have risen to around £1.3 trillion - that's about the same as the size of our whole economy (GDP) in 2010.
+For instance, at the end of 2014 the national debt will have risen to around £1.3 trillion - that's about the same as the size of our whole economy (GDP) in 2010.
 This takes into account the present governments proposed cuts.
 What you hear from the Politicians & Media is just the increase for the year, not the total - they don't want you to know.

 Add to this the 'hole' in the UK's pension fund for future public sector pensions of another £1.3 trillion.

 This equates to around £100,000 for every household in the UK.
 Your pensions have already been 'invested' in this debt, so in practical terms the pensions don't exist - they exist only as a promise to pay in the future by the government of the day, and this can only come from taxation - in other words we owe the debt to ourselves.
 (See Debt Fact File)

 To create the future wealth that is needed to pay for the interest on this debt along ongoing necessities such as health, education, pensions, importation of energy and food - there must be radical improvement in every sector - the economy, education, the infrastructure & governance - to create a new vibrant Britain providing 21st century success.

 Good business people understand marginal costing.
 It is often central to creating long term profitability and investment in the right areas.
 It applies equally well to the overall economy, after all, this is similar to a complex business.